 A Short History

 Since 1998, Moreover Technologies, Inc. has been a trusted aggregator of global news and, subsequently, social media.
-Through US and UK offices, the firm offers corporate customers worldwide direct access to comprehensive, yet targeted, real-time business and consumer information from the Web’s most read and respected sources.
+Through US and UK offices, the company offers corporate customers worldwide direct access to comprehensive, yet targeted, real-time business and consumer information from the Web’s most read and respected sources.

-The company track record documents a long innovation-oriented tradition, including involvement in co-writing the original RSS standard.
+Moreover Technologies' track record documents a long innovation-oriented tradition, including involvement in co-writing the original RSS standard.
 Moreover Technologies incorporates infrastructure based on Weblogs.com, the Web’s original ping server.
 Weblogs.com, owned by Moreover Technologies, automatically notifies subscribers the moment news, social media and other information publishes.

 Daily, Moreover Technologies offers unified portal access to 2.5 million news articles and social media posts from 3.0 million editorially vetted sources across 100+ countries, 75+ languages and 800+ searchable industry categories.
 Headquartered in Reston, VA, Moreover Technologies maintains offices in London, Chicago, Dayton, Fort Lauderdale, New York, and San Francisco.